raboley/azure-developer-certification-notes/docs/create_serverless_applications.md

 Creating a webhook trigger is pretty simple.
 Just start with an http trigger, and then on the source of the webhook add a webhook based on the event you want to cause a trigger.
 After that you can paste in the function url as the place that webhook should send data, and even add a function level secret to the webhook if you want.

 ### implement Azure Durable Functions

+Durable functions are a subset of azure functions that track more long running processes, and can have built in flows, such as escalation paths, timeouts and orchestration.

+They start with a Start function, that will kick off an orchestration function which will then kick off multiple activity functions.

+The orchestration function can have timeout, and escalation path logic, so if something is trying to get approved and it doesn’t get approved by a certain time, it can kick off an escalation function that will send an email to a manager or something.

+They aren’t installed by default, when creating a new function app you need to install the durable function tools using the advanced kudu feature.